latracal/grigora/readme.txt

 All changes will be noted here

+== v1.009 ==
+1. Added CSS for search form in content container

 == v1.008 ==
-1. version changed
+1. Version changed
-2. container class rename to grigora_container
+2. Container class rename to grigora_container
-3. header style 2 box shadow added when scrolled when sticky header is enabled
+3. Header style 2 box shadow added when scrolled when sticky header is enabled
-4. word-break added globally
+4. Word-break added globally

 == Installation ==
 1. Visit “Appearance > Themes > Add New”